Joshua B. Silverman

 CONTACT

-Several of Josh’s cases have set important precedent.
-For example, In re MannKind established that investors may support complaints with expert information.
-New Mexico v.
-Countrywide recognized that investors may show Section 11 damages for asset-backed securities even if there has been no interruption in payment or threat of default.
-More recently, NantKwest was the first Section 11 case in the nation to recognize statistical proof of traceability.
+Josh’s work has established important precedents advancing securities litigation for investors worldwide.
+For example, MannKind established that investors may support complaints with expert information, and Countrywide recognized that investors may show Section 11 damages for asset-backed securities even if there has been no interruption in payment or threat of default.
+NantKwest was the first Section 11 case in the nation to recognize statistical proof of traceability.

-In addition to prosecuting cases, Josh regularly speaks at investor conferences and continuing legal education programs.
+Beyond prosecuting cases, Josh frequently speaks at investor conferences and legal education programs.

-Before joining Pomerantz, Josh practiced at McGuireWoods LLP and its Chicago predecessor, Ross & Hardies, where he represented one of the largest independent futures commission merchants in commodities fraud and civil RICO cases.
-He also spent two years as a securities trader, and continues to actively trade stocks, futures, and options for his own account.
+Before his tenure at Pomerantz, he practiced at a defense firm in Chicago, where he represented a major independent futures commission merchant in commodities fraud and civil RICO cases.
+He also spent two years as a securities trader and continues to actively trade stocks, futures, and options for his own account.

 Josh is a 1993 graduate of the University of Michigan, where he received Phi Beta Kappa honors, and a 1996 graduate of the University of Michigan Law School.